Choose fastest, not cheapest

 Many couriers offer insurance over and above a fixed limit.
 Before you buy, check carefully that they insure paintings and other artworks.
 Most don’t, even though they will happily take the premium.

 Please remember that the overwhelming majority of works arrive safely.
-Also, the return rate for customers who have the legal right to change their mind about a piece and return it is very low – less than 1 in 250 – and then, mostly damaged works.
+Also, the return rate for customers who have the legal right to change their mind about a piece and return it is very low – less than 1 in 250 – and then, mostly they're damaged works.

 An unsatisfied customer doesn’t just decide not to buy from you again.
 The failure reflects on other artists and the whole company.